-The Company has no commitments and/or contingencies as at 31 December 2020, except for the shares pledged against the issuance of corporate bonds and future contractual payments of interest on corporate bonds, which have been disclosed in note 7 and 10, respectively.
+The Company has no commitments and/or contingencies as at 31 December 2021, except for the shares pledged against the issuance of corporate bonds and future contractual payments of interest on corporate bonds, which have been disclosed in note 7 and 10, respectively.

-18. Standards issued but not yet effective after 1 January 2021
+18. Standards issued and effective from 1 January 2021